wikibonsai/wikibonsai/README.md

 ### Repos

-The following links point to sub-projects of the WikiBonsai project:
+The following links point to sub-projects of the WikiBonsai project and are organized by stack depth.
+Projects toward the top are ready-to-use and meant for the end user, while projects toward the bottom are meant for developers to build with and integrate into other solutions:

 - For Use:
   - [garden-beds][wikbon-repo-garden-beds]: A collection of starter WikiBonsai digital gardens.
   - [germs][wikbon-repo-germs]: A collection of markdown files meant to be added to pre-existing WikiBonsai, or other style, digital gardens.
   - [vscode-wikibonsai][wikbon-repo-vscode-wikibonsai]: A [VSCode][git-vscode] extension for tending a WikiBonsai digital garden.
-  - [tendr][wikbon-repo-tendr]: A CLI tool for tending a markdown-based WikiBonsai digital garden.
+  - [tendr-cli][wikbon-repo-tendr-cli]: A CLI tool for tending a markdown-based WikiBonsai digital garden.
   - [astro-wikibonsai][wikbon-repo-astro-wikibonsai]: An example setup to enable WikiBonsai workflows for an astro-based statically generated site (SSG).
   - [eleventy-wikibonsai][wikbon-repo-eleventy-wikibonsai]: An example setup to enable WikiBonsai workflows for eleventy-based static site generation (SSG).
 - For Dev